MCSPenguin/CivCorp/Bylaws.rst

 Duties of the President
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The President shall be the chief execute officer of the corporation and, subject to control of the Board of Directors, shall have control of the business and officer of the corporation.
+The President shall be the chief executivet officer of the corporation and, subject to control of the Board of Directors, shall have control of the business and officers of the corporation.

 Duties of the Vice President
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++